Epoxy Barrier Coats

 If your Spring Commissioning involves a haulout with removal of the antifouling paint, it represents a golden opportunity for a quick status check on the state of your gelcoat and the laminate underneath it.
 If your boat has been out of the water for the winter, that’s another positive, because the hull may have dried out while on the hard.
 A dry hull (measured with a non-invasive moisture meter) is one of the keys to a successful barrier coat.
 You want to seal moisture out, not lock it in with impermeable epoxy.

 Many times when a boat is hauled you’ll see isolated blisters on the hull, or possibly on the rudder, but in general the gelcoat looks smooth and there is little evidence of major damage.
-In these cases, it may only be necessary to fix the blisters and put off the much more costly barrier coat application for a few more years (or, we hope, for the next owner of the boat).
+In these cases, it may only be necessary to fix the blisters and put off applying the much more costly barrier coat until a future date.

 As soon as the boat is hauled, scuff-sand lightly over the blisters before they ooze all of the liquid out, deflate, and become hard to identify.
 Open the blisters by scraping or grinding away the damaged material until there is no sign of delamination.
 Then flush with water and allow the damaged areas to dry, which could require from several days to a few weeks.